Arttuv/arttuv-website/src/markdown-pages/research/information-overload/feedly-vs-inoreader-and-the-ultimate-feed-reader.md

 * READ
 * FILTER, ALERT, COMBINE
 * GETTING THE CONTENT IN

+Especially [named entity recognition](https://blog.feedly.com/named-entity-recognition-skill-leo/) would make life so much easier.
+When I was experimenting with Feedly, I was able to filter out Trump and COVID-19 as named entities, and that’s it.
+Inoreader does not have AI capabilities, so I’d need to create the rule manually, trying to find the combination of words that match what I mean.

+[Topic detection](https://blog.feedly.com/leo-and-topics/) might be even more important - after all, a lot of articles may mention Trump or COVID-19, but they are not necessarily an important part of the article.
+I don’t want to avoid seeing those words, I want to avoid the noise that they generate.

+Naturally, those features can be used to both filter the content and alert on important topics.

 ## Features That I Don’t Care About
 > Some features are so far from the core of the feed aggregator, that they’d be better off on another platform.
 There is value in these features, but they might need specialization and specialized services tend to be better.